vdbrooks/eventbridge-emailer/README.md

 A diagram of the architecture of this system can be seen below:

-(Serverless%20Message%20Transformation%20and%20Delivery%20-%20Page%201.png "AWS EM Serverless Mailer")
+(AWS-EM Serverless Function.png "AWS EM Serverless Mailer")

 ## Email Message